 Introduction to ALPs – An overview of the philosophy of athlete empowerment and inclusion in all aspects of the Special Olympics movement as well as a review of current ALPs Initiatives and goals.

-Global Messenger Graduate Course– Follow-up training to the Beginner Course that works on refining public speaking skills, focuses speeches to get the desired action by the audience and preparation of various media/presentation situations one encounters as a public speakers for Special Olympics.
+Global Messenger Graduate Course– Follow-up training to the Beginner Course that works on refining public speaking skills, focuses speeches to get the desired action by the audience, and preparation of various media/presentation situations one encounters as a public speaker for Special Olympics.

-Leadership 101 – Leadership requires a personal vision and ability to communicate that vision and instill a sense of trust among the people who you have help you fulfill your vision.
-This course helps athletes and volunteers work together to discover their personal vision and test their communication and trust building skills.
+Leadership 101 – Leadership requires a personal vision and the ability to communicate that vision and instill a sense of trust among the people you have to help you fulfill your vision.
+This course allows athletes and volunteers to work together to discover their personal vision and test their communication and trust-building skills.

-Athlete Input Council/Congress – Provides a formal, deliberative process for the representation of athlete input in Special Olympics programming, procedures and/or governance processes.
+Athlete Input Council/Congress – Provides a formal, deliberative process for representing athlete input in Special Olympics programming, procedures and/or governance processes.

 Athletes as Officials – Provides athletes with readiness training for them to become certified Special Olympics Officials.
 Training is provided 1-1 and then athletes are teamed up with certified officials and given an opportunity to officiate their given sport.

-Special Olympics Hawaii first selected an athlete to serve on the Board of Directors in 2000.
-Area programs nominate an athlete that they feel will best represent not only their area program, but all of the athletes throughout the state of Hawaii.
-The staff of Special Olympics Hawaii will then look through all the nominations, determine if an interview needs to be conducted and then selects the athlete they would like to ask to serve as the Athlete Representative.
-If that athlete agrees to serve, they are presented to the Board of Directors to be nominated and then selected as an official Special Olympics Hawaii Board member.
+Special Olympics Hawaiʻi first selected an athlete to serve on the Board of Directors in 2000.
+Area programs nominate an athlete they feel will best represent not only their area program but all of the athletes throughout the state of Hawaiʻi.
+The staff of Special Olympics Hawaiʻi will then look through all the nominations, determine if an interview needs to be conducted, and then select the athlete they would like to ask to serve as the Athlete Representative.
+If that athlete agrees to serve, they are presented to the Board of Directors to be nominated and then selected as an official Special Olympics Hawaiʻi Board member.
 The athlete has full voting privileges when serving.
 In 2003, the Board of Directors began a Board mentorship for the Athlete representative.
 The mentor assists the athlete in the understanding of procedures and the interpretation of the information that has been shared.

 Coaches